-- The Act has tightened up on the controls relating to the sale and supply of alcohol to children with new and further principle offences contained within the Act itself.
-However the intention of the Act is to make licensed premises accessible to families and only limit access to children where it is necessary in order to prevent physical, moral or psychological harm to them.
-When deciding whether restrictions should be imposed, the Licensing Authority will examine the individual merits of each application and only impose conditions whether the circumstances justify them. - 5.42 Appendix 7 contains the suggested conditions from the Secretary of State's guidance relating to the protection of children from harm.
+- 20.1 The Act has tightened up on the controls relating to the sale and supply of alcohol to children with new and further principle offences contained within the Act itself.
+However the intention of the Act is to make Licensed Premises accessible to families and only limit access to children where it is necessary in order to prevent physical, moral or psychological harm to them.
+When deciding whether restrictions should be imposed, the Licensing Authority will examine the individual merits of each Application and only impose Conditions whether the circumstances justify them. - 20.3 The protection of children from harm includes the protection of children from moral, psychological and physical harm, and this would include the protection of children from too early an exposure to strong language, sexual expletives, violence or frightening images, for example, in the context of film exhibitions, or where adult entertainment is provided. - 20.4 Aspects of an Application that would be likely to raise concerns in relation to access by children would include: - Where entertainment or services of an adult or sexual nature are commonly provided; - Where there have been convictions of members of the current staff at the premises for serving alcohol to minors or with a reputation for underage drinking; - With a known association with drug taking or dealing; - Where there is a strong element of gambling on the premises (but not, for example, the simple presence of a small number of cash prize gaming machines); and - Where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises. - 20.5 It is not possible to provide an exhaustive list of the entertainment or services that are of an adult or sexual nature, therefore a common sense approach will be taken to interpretation.
+However such entertainment or services would also include entertainment involving strong and offensive language. - 20.6 Where conditions are required for the prevention of harm to children, a range of alternatives will be considered as methods for limiting access.
+These will include: - Limitations on hours when children may be present; - Limitations on the exclusion of the presence of children under certain ages when particular specified activities are taking place; - Limitations on the parts of the Premises to which children might be given access; - Age limitations (below 18); - Requirements for accompanying adults (including for example, a combination of requirements which provide that children under a particular age must be accompanied by an adult); and - Full exclusion of those people under 18 from the Premises when any Licensable activities are taking place.

-- 5.43 The protection of children from harm includes the protection of children from moral, psychological and physical harm, and this would include the protection of children from too early an exposure to strong language, sexual expletives, violence or frightening images, for example, in the context of film exhibitions, or where adult entertainment is provided. - 5.44 Aspects of an application that would be likely to raise concerns in relation to access by children would include: - Where entertainment or services of an adult or sexual nature are commonly provided; - Where there have been convictions of members of the current staff at the premises for serving alcohol to minors or with a reputation for underage drinking; - With a known association with drug taking or dealing; - Where there is a strong element of gambling on the premises (but not, for example, the simple presence of a small number of cash prize gaming machines); and - Where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises. - It is not possible to provide an exhaustive list of the entertainment or services that are of an adult or sexual nature, therefore a common sense approach will be taken to interpretation.
-However such entertainment or services would also include entertainment involving strong and offensive language. - 5.46 Where conditions are required for the prevention of harm to children, a range of alternatives will be considered as methods for limiting access.
-These will include: - Limitations on hours when children may be present; - Limitations on the exclusion of the presence of children under certain ages when particular specified activities are taking place; - Limitations on the parts of the premises to which children might be given access; - Age limitations (below 18); - Requirements for accompanying adults (including for example, a combination of requirements which provide that children under a particular age must be accompanied by an adult); and - Full exclusion of those people under 18 from the premises when any licensable activities are taking place. - The Licensing Authority, Staffordshire County Council Trading Standards and the Police take a very serious view of the persistent and illegal sale of alcohol and other age-restricted goods.
-Together with Trading Standards, the Licensing Authority will continue to seek to ensure that illegal sales of alcohol and other age-restricted goods is reduced and ultimately eradicated. - The sale of alcohol to minors (under 18 years of age) is a criminal offence and Trading Standards has, over time, worked to advise the off-licence trade on how to set up systems to avoid sales taking place.
-Trading Standards will continue to regularly conduct covert test purchasing exercises with volunteers in response to complaints and local intelligence. - 5.49 The Licensing Authority will maintain close contact with the police, young offender's team and Trading Standards officers regarding unlawful activities and share actions and intelligence where appropriate.
+- 20.7 The Licensing Authority, Staffordshire County Council Trading Standards and the Police take a very serious view of the persistent and illegal sale of alcohol and other age-restricted goods.
+Together with Trading Standards, the Licensing Authority will continue to seek to ensure that illegal sales of alcohol and other age-restricted goods is reduced and ultimately eradicated. - The sale of alcohol to minors (under 18 years of age) is a Criminal offence and Trading Standards has, over time, worked to advise the off-licence trade on how to set up systems to avoid sales taking place.
+(Advice and materials from Trading Standards is not chargeable).
+Trading Standards will continue to regularly conduct covert test purchasing exercises with volunteers in response to complaints and local intelligence. - 20.9 The Licensing Authority will maintain close contact with the Police, Young Offender's Team and Trading Standards Officers regarding unlawful activities and share actions and intelligence where appropriate.

-6 Details of negotiations that have been carried out
+13 Details of negotiations that have been carried out